spring-attic/spring-data-rest-webmvc/README.md

 Either use this project as a template for your own project, or simply include your own artifacts as dependencies in `build.gradle` or `pom.xml`.

 The easiest way to get going with the REST exporter is to simply run the embedded Tomcat servlet container.
-See the followin sections to learn how to run this with either gradle or maven.
+See the following sections to learn how to run this with either gradle or maven.

 This will expose a server at `http://localhost:8080/spring-data-rest-webmvc/`.
 Issue curl requests to find out what services are available.